Complete the 2018-19 FAFSA now!

 You are required to complete a new Free Application for Federal Student Aid (FAFSA) each year!

-Need assistance completing your FAFSA?
+Need assistance completing your FAFSA or Dream Application?
 We're here to help!
-Plan to come to FAFSA Fridays!
-We'll be hosting an open FAFSA labs at the main campus and HECs on Fridays during the Spring semester.
+Come to FAFSA Fridays!
+We'll be hosting open FAFSA labs at the main campus and HECs on Fridays during the Spring semester.
 Bring your documentation and sit down with a Financial Aid staff member to discuss your questions and complete your application.

 Spring 2018 Schedule